piggypiggy/fp256/README.md

 ![qemu-riscv64](https://github.com/piggypiggy/fp256/workflows/qemu-riscv64/badge.svg)

 # introduction
-fp256 is a simple and efficient library implemented in C and assembly for 256 bit integer arithmetic.
+fp256 is an efficient library implemented in C and assembly for 256 bit integer arithmetic.

 It supports Windows, Linux and Macosx on x86_64 and arm64 processor, and can be compiled with MSVC, mingw-w64, gcc and clang.